TMC Focus Areas

-The Thomas Merton Center Anti–War Committee organizes interfaith vigils, rallies, teach-ins, a speakers bureau, legislative action, media outreach, and other activities to promote peaceful solutions to world conflicts.
+The Thomas Merton Center Anti–War Committee organizes interfaith vigils, rallies, teach-ins, educational workshops, a speakers bureau, legislative action, media outreach, and other activities to promote peaceful solutions to world conflicts.
 There current organizing focus is to end the immorality of drone warfare.

 Friends & Affiliates